Ain el-Ghuweir

-Ain el-Ghuweir (Arabic: Ain Al-Ghuwair) is an archaeological site located about 15 km south of Khirbet Qumran on the western shore of the Dead Sea.
-Here, a marshy area fed by numerous springs extends for about 2 km, which in the northern part has the Arabic name ʿAin el-Ghuweir, and in the southern part ʿAin at-Turaba.
+Ain el-Ghuweir (Arabic: Ain Al-Ghuwair) is an archaeological site located about 15 km south of Khirbet Qumran in the West Bank, on the western shore of the Dead Sea.
+Here, a marshy area fed by numerous springs extends for about 2 km, which in the northern part has the Arabic name ʿAin el-Ghuweir, and the southern part is ʿAin at-Turaba.
 The modern Hebrew names are ʿEinot Qaneh (for Ghuweir) and ʿEinot Samar (for Turaba).
 The short gorge that opens into the valley of the Dead Sea at ʿAin el-Ghuweir is called Wadi Ghuweir in Arabic, and Naḥal Qaneh in modern Hebrew.

 Nearby to the north, between Ain el-Ghuweir and Qumran, is also located a similar site of Ein Feshkha.

 Investigations

 The archaeological sites on the western shore of the Dead Sea, including the ruins of Ayn el-Ghuweir, were investigated by Ian Blake from 1964 to 1966 on behalf of the British School of Archaeology in Jerusalem.
 Blake described a 350 m long wall parallel to the shoreline, and between the wall and the shore a building with a floor area of 7.5 × 10 m, which he interpreted as having three rooms and a courtyard.
 It had already been destroyed by fire in ancient times.
 In one of the rooms, Blake found household pottery, and in the fire debris of the doorway, he found the metal door knocker.

 Between 1967 and 1976, the Israel Antiquities Authority carried out a comprehensive excavation of ʿAin el-Ghuweir under the direction of Pessah Bar-Adon.